mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 <p><img src="assets/log.png" class="center" /></p>
 <p>The app will be launched on your mobile phone and you will be prompted with the relayr login screen: </p>
 <p><img src="assets/s0.png" width=400px/></p>

+<p>Now simply connect your WunderBar and see your very first Android app in action!</p>

 </div>